-Why you want it: First of all, this indoor plant has an air-purifying quality that can absorb and strip toxins like formaldehyde from materials in the home like carpet.
+Why you want it: First of all, this indoor plant has an air-purifying quality that can absorb and strip toxins (like formaldehyde) from materials in the home (like carpet).
 How neat is that?
-It has trailing stems and works well in a hanging basket or as a climbing plant with some training onto a trellis or whatever object you like that will support it.
+It has trailing stems and works well in a hanging basket or as a climbing plant with some training onto a trellis or whatever object that will support it.

-How to care for it: This indoor house plant can produce stems that trail eight feet or longer, so just cut them back when they get too long and your plant will continue to look full and healthy.
+How to care for it: This indoor houseplant can produce stems that trail 8 feet or longer, so just cut them back when they get too long and your plant will continue to look full and healthy.
 It can thrive in an array of lighting conditions, but low light may diminish the leaves' variegation.
 Allow soil to dry somewhat between watering.
 Pothos does well in an array of normal room temperatures.

-Why you want it: This succulent with long pointed leaves has medicinal properties you probably well know from product labels.
-It can grow three feet high for big impact indoors.
-Smaller varieties like the popular aloe vera, work great in small, sunny indoor spaces.
+Why you want it: This succulent with long, pointed leaves has medicinal properties, as you probably well know.
+It can also grow 3-feet high to make a big impact indoors.
+Smaller varieties, like the popular aloe vera, work great in small, sunny indoor spaces.

 How to care for it: Aloe likes room temperatures around 70 degrees and a lot of sunlight.
-As you might expect for a succulent, this indoor house plant prefers dry soil, so avoid frequent watering for the best result.
+As you might expect for a succulent, this indoor houseplant prefers dry soil, so avoid frequent watering for the best results.

-Why you want it: These unusual-looking indoor plants add visual interest to a room, and they haven't fallen out of fashion after years of popularity in the home.
-Spider plants come in a number of varieties, and work well as hanging plants.
+Why you want it: These unusual-looking indoor plants add visual interest to a room, and they haven't fallen out of fashion after years of popularity.
+Spider plants come in a number of varieties and work well as hanging plants.

 How to care for it: Spider plants do well with evenly moist soil and bright or medium lighting conditions.
 Room temperatures of 60 to 75 degrees keep them thriving.

 Why you want it: There's a real timeless elegance to ivy, and it trails down furniture for a pretty effect.
-Plus, it's super easy to start a new plant for yourself or a friend by cutting a section of the stem.
-Instant hostess gift!
-(OK, not really instant, but give it just two weeks or so.)
+Plus, it's easy to start a new plant for yourself or a friend by cutting off a section of the stem.
+Think instant hostess gift!
+(OK, not completely instant.
+It takes about two weeks or so to start growing.)

-How to care for it: English Ivy likes moist soil and cooler room temperature conditions, ranging from the mid-50s to about 70.
+How to care for it: English ivy likes moist soil and cooler room temperature conditions, ranging from the mid-50s to about 70 degrees.

-Why you want it: For those who love the look of a succulent — not to mention the ease of care — a jade plant offers thick, lush leaves and visually interesting branches.
-It grows slowly and has the potential to live from your kids' birth until their high school graduations— at least!
+Why you want it: For those who love the look of a succulent — not to mention, the ease of care — a jade plant offers thick, lush leaves and visually interesting branches.
+It grows slowly and has the potential to live from the day your kids are born until their high school graduations ... at the least!
 It also looks great in a pretty pot when paired with other succulent varieties.

-How to care for it: Jade plant does not require a lot of water, so keep soil somewhat dry.
+How to care for it: Jade plants don't require a lot of water, so keep soil somewhat dry.
 It prefers bright light and ordinary room temperatures.

-Why you want it: This easy-to-grow indoor house plant will grow into an eight-foot-tall tree for a major pop of greenery in a room.
-If you prefer a smaller plant, just make your rubber tree into a shrub shape by pruning any long stems.
-The dark green leaves have an attractive shine to them.
+Why you want it: This easy-to-grow indoor houseplant will grow into an 8-foot-tall tree for a major pop of greenery in a room.
+If you prefer a smaller plant, make your rubber tree into a shrub shape by pruning any long stems.
+Extra bonus: The dark green leaves have an attractive shiny finish.

 How to care for it: Allow the surface of the rubber tree's soil to dry out in between watering.
-It thrives in lighting conditions from medium to bright, and a range of room temperatures between about 60 and 80.
+It thrives in lighting conditions from medium to bright, and a range of room temperatures between about 60 and 80 degrees.

-Why you want it: Surely you've seen this indoor house plant in many homes, since it has such pretty, curving white blooms and dark leaves—and it's super easy to grow.
+Why you want it: Surely you've seen this indoor houseplant in many homes, since it has such pretty, curving white blooms and dark leaves and it's easy to grow.

-How to care for it: This house plant favors low humidity and also low light, making it great for rooms with few windows.
-It prefers moist soil throughout the pot and tolerates standard temperatures ranging to about 85 degrees.
+How to care for it: This houseplant favors low humidity and also low light, making it great for rooms with few windows.
+It prefers moist soil throughout the pot and tolerates standard temperatures to about 85 degrees.

-Why you want it: It doesn't get much easier than this indoor house plant— also sometimes known as mother-in-law's tongue!
-It has variegated leaves that grow upright, and some varieties' leaves have yellow or white edges.
-It has small white flowers that bloom only rarely.
+Why you want it: It doesn't get much easier than this indoor houseplant — also known as mother-in-law's tongue.
+It has variegated leaves that grow upright, and some varieties have yellow or white edges.
+It has small, white flowers that bloom only rarely.